abhishekchak52/quantum-computing-course/README.md

 # quantum-computing-course
 Course Material for the online short course 'Practical Quantum Computing using Qiskit and IBMQ'.

-Run the course notebooks in an interactive environment in your browser using the Binder link below:
+Run the course notebooks in an interactive environment in your browser using the Binder link:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/deadbeatfour/quantum-computing-course/HEAD/?urlpath=lab)

 Recordings of the lectures are available [here](https://www.youtube.com/playlist?list=PLyEHBEYaB52XCMH9mMHo5MAzGcZkcdVGB)